-Mental Health Week theme for 2021
+Mental Health Week theme for 2025

-The Mental Health Week theme for 2021 is 'Awareness, Belonging, Connection.'
-The 2021 Mental Health Week logo will be available for download from www.mhct.org/mentalhealthweek soon, which will help your group or organisation promote events in your community.
+The Mental Health Week theme for 2025 is 'Appreciate the little things.'
+The 2025 Mental Health Week logo will be available for download from www.mhct.org/mentalhealthweek in the lead up to Mental Health Week, which will help your group or organisation promote events in your community.

 The theme provides an inclusive and overarching message to help guide your event planning: